AvrahamRaviv/FVOD_2025/README.md

 After installing alpha-beta-CROWN, replace its source code with our modified version provided in the `abcrown/` folder of this repository.

----

-Let me know if you need further assistance or additional modifications.

 ## 📄 License